-This means that the refrigerator will consume more energy and the labelling should be taken as minimum value.
-Energy consumption will depend on usage, and age.
-This brings us to second point, that is, older refrigerators will consume more energy as compared to newer refrigerators.
+This means that the refrigerator will consume more energy and the labelling should be taken as the minimum value.
+Energy consumption will depend on usage and age.
+This brings us to the second point, that is, older refrigerators will consume more energy as compared to newer refrigerators.
 As a refrigerator’s age increases, its energy efficiency decreases.
-In fact, any refrigerator over 10 to 12 years of age can consume even 2 to 3 times more energy as compared to a brand new refrigerator.
+In fact, any refrigerator over 15 to 20 years of age can consume even 2 to 3 times more energy as compared to a brand new refrigerator.

 How are Star Ratings Calculated?

-BEE conducts test of all the released models for refrigerators.
+BEE conducts tests of all the released models for refrigerators.
 It takes one random sample from the brand’s manufacturing facility or warehouse and one random sample from retail outlet for testing the appliance’s energy consumption.
-Formula for calculating star rating is:
+The formula for calculating star rating is:

 Star Rating Band (SRB)nf = knf * Vadj_tot_nf + cnf

 Here knf is constant multiplier and cnf is constant fixed allowance.
-These values are different from every star rating, and are given by BEE.
+These values are different for every star rating, and are given by BEE.
 The values depend on the year of manufacture/import/sale.